SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 system.
 The input host configuration parameter :confval:`syncEventAttributes` controls that behaviour.
-It is set to true by default which means that imported event attributes are going to be imported as well. ql2sc does not update directly the attributes but commandates scevent in as many cases as possible to do so.
+It is set to true by default which means that imported event attributes are going to be imported as well. ql2sc does not update directly the attributes but commands scevent in as many cases as possible to do so.
 To find the matching local event it takes the first occurrence which has associated the currently imported preferred origin.